GauriKumari18/demo/README.md

 # demo
-this is my first git repository
+this is my first git repository.
-Autho- Gauri kumari
+Author- Gauri kumari